 What is the mechanism behind this?

-Once you’ve been invited to the club, you wait for Amazon to need your goods.
+Once invited to the club, you wait for Amazon to need your goods.
 A purchase order is then sent to you.
 All you have to do is fulfill the order.
 It’s not your job to sell those items to Amazon’s customers.

 1. A “Sold By Amazon” label appears

-As mentioned above, Vendor Central is only accessible to Amazon sellers who are invited by Amazon corporate.
+As mentioned above, Vendor Central is only accessible to Amazon sellers invited by Amazon corporate.
 When they join, their products will appear on the site as “sold by Amazon” – likely increasing shoppers’ confidence and trust.

 Example of ‘Sold by Amazon’-